thoughtram/blog/_posts/2016-03-21-template-driven-forms-in-angular-2.md

     title: "Reactive Forms in Angular 2"
     url: "/angular/2016/06/22/model-driven-forms-in-angular-2.html"

-summary: "Angular gives us many different tools to build forms in our applications.
-Sometimes it doesn't seem to be very obvious what's the right thing to use.
-This article discusses the template-driven approach of building forms and all the directives that come into play."
+summary: "In this article we discuss the template-driven forms in Angular 2 and all the directives that come into play."

 categories:
   - angular